vegaprotocol/documentation/docs/concepts/vega-chain/validator-scores-and-rewards.md

 >
 > `optimal_stake` = total delegation divided by the greater of `min_validators`, OR (`num_validators` / `comp_level`): Optimal stake is how much stake each validator is expected to have, at most
 >
-> `optimal_stake_multiplier` = value defined by <NetworkParameter frontMatter={frontMatter} param="reward.staking.delegation.optimalStakeMultiplier" />), which indicates how many times the optimal stake a validator is penalised for, if they are further than the optimal stake
+> `optimal_stake_multiplier` = value defined by <NetworkParameter frontMatter={frontMatter} param="reward.staking.delegation.optimalStakeMultiplier" hideValue={true} />), which indicates how many times the optimal stake a validator is penalised for, if they are further than the optimal stake
 >
 >`validator_stake_i` = stake of the given validator whose score is being calculated
 >